arjunachari12/UKC-Express-Deploy/ukc-docker/README.md

 ## 1.2.
 Explore the Web Interface
 The Web UI provides the following screens:

-- Accounts - provides information about your accounts, including the pending and total number of participants, vaults and operations.
+- Keys and Certificates - provides information about your keys and certificates.
-- Users - lists all users for the account.
+- Partitions - lists all partitions.
-- Vaults - lists all vaults associated with the account.
+- Clients - lists all client.
-- Operations - lists all quorum operations for the account.
+- Users - lists all users.
+- Authorize - shows operations that are pending approval.
+- Config - shows the UKC settings.
+- Rescue - use to reset the SO password.
-- System - provides status information about various components in the system.
+- Help - open the UKC User Guide.

 ## 1.3.
 More Information
 This release has these associated documents: